CNES/shareloc/docs/source/faq.rst

 .. code-block:: console

-    usage: shareloc-rpcconverter [-h] [--loglevel {DEBUG,INFO,WARNING,ERROR,CRITICAL}] input_rpc output_file rpc_format
+    usage: shareloc-rpcconverter [-h] [--override] [--rpc_format RPC_FORMAT] [--loglevel {DEBUG,INFO,WARNING,ERROR,CRITICAL}] input_rpc output_file

     convert RPC models

     positional arguments:
       input_rpc             input rpc
-      output_file           output_rfile
+      output_file           output_file
-      rpc_format            output rpc format in geotiff, geotiff_rpb, rpb, json. if format is geotiff or geotiff_rpb output_file must be an existing tif, which will be updated with rpc tifftag,or external .RPB file in case of geotiff_rpb, if rpb, output_file must be a .RPB.

     options:
-      -h, --help            show this help message and exit --loglevel {DEBUG,INFO,WARNING,ERROR,CRITICAL}
+      -h, --help            show this help message and exit --override            override geotiff rpc if already present.
+      --rpc_format RPC_FORMAT
+                            output rpc format in geotiff, geotiff_rpb, rpb, json. if format is geotiff or geotiff_rpb output_file must be an existing tif, which will be updated with rpc tifftag,or external .RPB file in case of geotiff_rpb, if rpb, output_file must be a .RPB.
+      --loglevel {DEBUG,INFO,WARNING,ERROR,CRITICAL}
-                            Logger level (default: WARNING.
+                            Logger level (default: INFO.
 Should be one of (DEBUG, INFO, WARNING, ERROR, CRITICAL)

     This script takes as input an RPC model and transforms it to another format"

 Numba parallelisation